dmccreary/ekg-book/docs/glossary.md

 Both TigerGraph and Neo4j use the LPG data model.
 * Also known as: LPG

+#### Match and Map
+The process of using [Matching](#concept-matching) [Concepts](#concept) from external sources to internal [canonical models](#canonical-model) and then [Mapping](#concept-mapping) the data into normalized formats using procedural code.

+Machine learning can be used to accelerate both the Matching and Mapping process if a large data set of prior Matches and Maps are retained by an organization.

+Matching and Mapping processes traditionally comprise over 50% of the cost of building the initial versions of enterprise knowledge graphs.

 #### Load-As-Is Pattern
 A data loading pattern that loads the data into a graph with minimal transformation.
 Once the data is loaded into the graph the transformation is done in the native language of the graph such as GSQL.
 This pattern